-Students' scale scores are reported for each subtest and are based on all scored items in each subtest.
-The score ranges from 300 to 900 with a mean set to 600 in the 2006 reference sample.
-Universities receive the subtest scaled scores for each student plus a total score that is a simple sum of the four subtest scores and has a range of 1,200 to 3,600.
+Students' scaled scores are reported for each of the three cognitive subtests and are based on all scored items in each subtest.
+The cognitive subtest scaled scores range from 300 to 900 with the mean set to 600 in the 2006 reference sample (see Appendix A for update to VR).
+Universities receive the subtest scaled scores for each student and a total scaled score that is a simple sum of the three subtest scaled scores and has a range of 900 to 2,700.
 An IRT calibration model and IRT true-score equating methods were used to transform the raw scores from each form into a common reporting scale.

-Table 2 presents summary statistics for each of the subtests plus the total summed scale score for the total group.
-There were 23,565 candidate scores collected during the 2015 testing window; these scores were used in these analyses.
-The scale-score means varied across the four subtests.
+Table 2 presents summary statistics for each of the cognitive subtests and the total summed scaled score for the total group.
+There were 23,359 candidate scores collected during the 2016 testing window.
+The means for the scaled score varied across the three cognitive subtests.